poc-examples/cluster-bootstrapper/docs/quickstart/quickstart.md

 3. Open & Configure `config.yaml`:

    In the root of the repository is the workshop.yaml configuration file.
 This configuration can use environmental variables or can be hard coded.
-To use environment variables in the `workshop.yaml` file try to following syntax "{{ ENV_NAME }}".
+To use environment variables in the `workshop.yaml` file try to following syntax "{% raw %}{{ ENV_NAME }}{% endraw %}".

    The first block `openshift` configures the cluster.
 You shouldn't need to adjust these parameters.